Fluoride and Neurobehavioral Disorder

 The authors identified 16 “case-control” studies conducted in China that were published between 1988 and 2008 and included in meta-analysis to investigate the relationship between fluoride and low IQ.
 They found summarized weighted mean difference of -4.97 (95% CI=-5.58, -4.36) using a fixed-effect model and -5.03 (95% CI=-6.51, 3.55) using a random-effect model.

-This paper has serious flaws both in methodology and interpretation of the results that are bullet-pointed below, and the findings must be either interpreted very cautiously or be discredited.
+This paper has serious flaws both in methodology and interpretation of the results that are highlighted below, and the findings must be either interpreted very cautiously or be discredited.

 - The Materials and Methods section lacks critical information such as inclusion and exclusion criteria.
 Thus it is impossible to determine whether the authors had a clear rule-based process to objectively summarize the evidence.